Are you looking for the best places to visit in Finland for your bucket list? Keep reading if so!

 The castle has its own restaurant and accommodation, where you can indulge in local delicacies and sleep in rooms entirely sculpted of ice, beds of snow, and sleeping bags made of fleece sheets and lambskin.

-Nearby, you can find the massive Icebreaker Sampo, a ship built exclusively in order to ply the ice on the Arctic Waters.
-The ship also has its own restaurant offering cuisine centralized on the local King Crab.
+Nearby, you can find the massive Icebreaker Sampo, a ship built exclusively to ply the ice on the Arctic waters.
+The ship also has its own restaurant, offering cuisine centered on the local King Crab.

 Marvel at the Northern Lights or Midnight Sun in their respective seasons in seaside glass villas not too far from the SnowCastle!